What do the aerial photographs of the Babi Yar ravine show regarding the exhumation of human remains and the burning of these remains?

 For example, John Clive Ball, a Canadian Holocaust denier, claims that the photograph shows “no evidence that 325 people were working in the ravine finishing the cremation of 33,000 bodies just one week earlier, for many truckloads of fuel would have had to be brought in, and there are no scars from vehicle traffic either on the grass and shrubs at the side of the Jewish cemetery or in the ravine where the bodies were supposedly burned.”

 The facts are:

-First, there were multiple execution sites which were covered with earth from the walls of the ravine, changing the appearance of the area.
+First, there were multiple execution sites.
+The Nazis made sure these sites were covered with earth from the ravine’s slopes, changing the appearance of the area.

-Third, the post-war antisemitism of the Soviets and a desire to cover-up the collaboration of the Ukrainians in the massacres in order to maintain the fiction that the Ukrainians always had been loyal Soviet citizens, created a blanket of silence that did not permit any further examination of the area.
-It was not until 1976 that a memorial even was allowed to be erected and it only commemorated “all Soviet citizens” murdered there.
+Third, the post-war antisemitism of the Soviets, and a desire to cover-up the Ukrainian collaboration in the massacres created a forensic silence that did not permit any further examination of the area.
+It was not until 1976 that Soviet’s even allowed a memorial at Babi Yar.
+The memorial, however, said nothing about the fact that 33,000+ Jews were murdered there by the Nazis.
+Rather, the memorial only commemorated “all Soviet citizens” murdered at Babi Yar.
 Only after the fall of the Soviet Union in 1991, was a memorial erected that specifically recognized the murder of the Jews of Kiev.

 John Clive Ball, “Air Photo Evidence” at http://archive.org/details/Air_Photo_Evidence (“Chapter 10: Babi Yar mass Executions-1943”) (select PDF).